lazaro-ansaldi/SportsEvents-BackEnd/README.md

 [GET]
 **/matchs/**
-*Params: inProgress=true filter only "In Progress" matchs.*
+*Param: inProgress:bool filter or not only "In Progress" matchs.*
+*Param: populate:bool populate or not teams data into match object.*
 Return matches collection for a specific status

 [PUT]